nina174/TRONA/README.md

 # TRONA
- Preprocessing for EEG data
+ Pipeline for processing EEG/ERP data

- In this project, resting-state EEG data and EEG data from a mismatch negativity paradigm will be compared between a common EEG-system and dry electrodes.
+ In this project, resting-state EEG data and EEG data from a mismatch negativity paradigm was acquired to compare a common EEG-system and dry electrodes.

- Here, you can find the preprocessing scripts as an example of preprocessing EEG-data.
+ ## Preprocessing
+ 1. open_raw.py

+ 2. epoching.py

+ 3. ica.py

+ 4. artifact_rejection.py

+## ERP analysis

+ 5. stats_MMN.py